 3.4 Effect of nano DAP application on qualitative parameters of groundnut

 The results showed in Figure 3,4 and 5 illustrated the impact of nano DAP on root diameter, nodule number and nodular nitrogen content of groundnut crop.
 The results clearly indicated that there was significant increase in root diameter, nodule number and nodular nitrogen content of groundnut crop were observed.
 Treatments that included nano DAP were particularly effective, with T10 (T4+ Seed treatment with nano DAP at 10 ml l-1 of water + foliar spray with nano DAP at 2.5 ml L-1 of water at 35 and 50 DAS) achieving the highest root diameter of 11.9 cm, while T11 (Absolute control) recorded the lowest at 6.9 cm.
 “This might be due to application of nano DAP which attributed to the better and / or at par growth parameters observed in groundnut with the combined application of nano phosphorus fertilizers along with inorganic fertilizers might be attributed to slow and continued release of P, which coincided with crop nutrient demand” (Manikandan and Subramanian, 2015 in maize and Rajendran et al., 2017).
-The enhanced and continued P availability from these nano sources at distinct physiological phases, might have increased metabolic processes in plants (protein formation, photosynthesis, cell division, cell respiration and energy storage, etc.) thereby increased the below ground (root growth).
+The superior and sustained phosphorus supply delivered by these nano-materials at various physiological intervals may have intensified metabolic functions in the plants, including protein synthesis, photosynthetic activity, cellular division, respiration, and energy storage, consequently improving below-ground root growth.
 These results highlighted the benefits of using nano DAP in conjunction with scheduled fertilizer applications to enhance root diameter.

 3.5 Effect of nano DAP on yield attributing character

 The data in Table 1 highlighted the effect of nano DAP on yield attributes of groundnut crop.
 These results clearly showed that the number of pods and yield of pod increased as the crop progressed through its growth stages.
 Moreover, significant differences in pod number were observed among the various treatments.
 Treatment T10 (T4+ST with nano DAP at 10 ml L-1 of water and FS with nano DAP at 2.5 ml l-1 of water at 35 DAS and 50 DAS) recorded the highest pod count, whereas T11 (absolute control) had the lowest.
 The increased nutrient uptake contributed to optimal growth of plant parts.
-Phosphorus uptake led to increased net CO2 fixation with increased rate of photosynthesis and thereby more photosynthates to develop a greater number of pods plants-1 (Devi et al., 2012).
-The selective uptake and translocation of nano particles as indicated by Dhoke et al. (2012) suggested that nano particles have high reactivity because of large surface area, more density of reactive area and increased reactivity of these area on the particles surface and there features simply their absorption in plants (Zheng et al., 2005).
+“Phosphorus uptake led to increased net CO2 fixation with increased rate of photosynthesis and thereby more photosynthates to develop a greater number of pods plants-1” (Devi et al., 2012).
+The selective uptake and translocation of nano particles as indicated by Dhoke et al. (2012) suggested that “nano particles have high reactivity because of large surface area, more density of reactive area and increased reactivity of these area on the particles surface and there features simply their absorption in plants” (Zheng et al., 2005).
 Similar findings were observed by Manjili et al. (2014) and Abdelghany et al. (2022).